sunarch/sunarch.github.io/_c_series/the-story-of-god.md

 ---
 layout: "series"
-# title is set to d_title in layout
 # description is set to "series page | catalog" in layout
 permalink: "/catalog/media/series/list/the-story-of-god"

-d_title: "The Story of God with Morgan Freeman"
+title: "The Story of God with Morgan Freeman"

 d_type: ""
 d_available: "Netflix"